 For the first time in 1994, China aired every championship NBA game live.
 This was one of the biggest signs that there was a rising interest in the sport.
 In 1995, the Chinese Basketball Association was formed and has remained one of the most vibrant overseas professional leagues that consists of players who didn’t make the NBA cut.

-Before the Dream Team broke open the floodgates at the Olympics in Spain, international players were already part of the NBA.
+Before the Dream Team broke open the floodgates at the Olympics in Spain.
+Though International players were already part of the NBA.
 But after the Dream Team, the organization saw more international players emerge on a whole new level.
-In 2002, the seven-foot six-inch tall Chinese center named Yao Ming made his first appearance in Houston Texas as part of the Rockets.
-While it’s true that there were more successful international players than Ming, Yao was definitely an instant icon who gave millions of fans in China just another reason to follow the NBA.
-While he only played a total of eight seasons, due to an injury that shortened his career, he was able to make it to the finals a total of four times and had a major cultural impact on the sport.
+In 2002, the seven-foot-six-inch tall Chinese center named Yao Ming made his first appearance in Houston Texas as part of the Rockets.
+While it’s true that there were more successful international players than Ming.
+Yao was definitely an instant icon who gave millions of fans in China just another reason to follow the NBA.
+While he only played a total of eight seasons.
+Due to an injury that shortened his career.
+He was able to make it to the finals a total of four times and had a major cultural impact on the sport.
 In 2016 he was inducted into the NBA hall of fame, right alongside Shaquille O’Neal.

 In 2000 he was one of the biggest, baddest players in the NBA.
 He led the Lakers by dominating the defending team with his powerful slam dunks that no other player was able to intervene or challenge in any way, shape, or form.
 He had a pretty impressive career, earning an average of seventeen rebounds and thirty-eight points per game.

-The early 2000s were dominated by Kobe Bryant and Shaq.
-They crushed team after team, winning championships and forming an iconic duo that no other team could match in terms of skill, power, and on the court chemistry.
+Kobe Bryant and Shaq Dominated the early 2000s.
+However, They crushed team after team, winning championships and forming an iconic duo that no other team could match in terms of skill, power, and on the court chemistry.
 In 2006, Kobe Bryant became the closest player to beating Wilt Chamberlain’s 100 point game, earning a total of eighty-one points, making it one of the greatest single-game performances in modern basketball history.
 In 2016, Bryant finally retired after winning a total of five championships and participating in eighteen all-star games.

 James is currently one of, if not the, biggest name in basketball today.
 He first came to fame after skipping college and joining the Cleveland Cavs.
 Next, he led the Heat to two NBA championship titles before he joined the Lakers in 2018.
 Like Jordan, he’s also had major success with his shoe line, with the Nike Lebron Soldier XI Mens Basketball Shoes, which are considered the best basketball shoes for ankle support to date.